michieltjampens/dcafs/docs/Basics.md

 Not sure if this is going to explain it or make it harder to understand.
 The db attribute doesn't mean that the store is the one writing to the database.
 If you check `dbm:?`, under the title 'Working with tables' there's `dbm:dbid,store,tableid`.
 So what the store does is execute that cmd with the data from the attribute.
-In other words, there doesn't have to be any link between the store and the table(s).
+In other words, there isn't any link between the store and the table(s) (on a source code level).

 To check if something is actually happening, check `st` again, you'll see that it's no longer 0/30 (NC) and the sqlite is slowly getting bigger.
+If not, check the logs.

 ### 5. What if...